ton-blockchain/locker-contract/README.md

 A deposit minus 1 TON is credited (1 TON goes to network costs).

 One user can send several times in this case the deposit is summed up.

 > ⚠️ ATTENTION: Always send a message in BOUNCEABLE mode

+If you send less than 50 TON or message without valid text comment, the amount will bounce.

+If send after `deposits_end_time` the amount will bounce.

+## Rewards

+In order to add reward, you need to send at least 50 TON to the locker contract with a text comment "r" (lowercase letter).

+Anyone can send.

+A reward minus 1 TON is credited (1 TON goes to network costs).

+Rewards can be sent several times in this case the total reward is summed up.

+> ⚠️ ATTENTION: Always send a message in BOUNCEABLE mode